 For many users, a few simple adjustments to contrast and brightness are sufficient for their color management needs.
 These tests and instructions offer a variety of options for calibrating a monitor without calibration tools or custom profiles.
 These test are useful if you are using multiple monitors and find that colors are vastly different on each.

 Software and Hardware Methods and ICC ProfilesICC Profiles provide a way to insure consistent color.
-These files are specific to each device on your system and contain information about how that device produces color.
+These files are specific to each device on your system and contain information about how that device produces color which it can pass on to other devices so that the color from, say monitor to printer, is visually consistent.
 Tools for calibrating monitors, scanners, printers, and digital cameras use ICC profiles so that all these devices "speak the same color."
 With software calibration you go through a series of on-screen displays similar to, but much more detailed than those seen in the simple calibrations above.
 You'll make precise adjustments and create a specific ICC profile for your monitor.
+Most monitor manufacturers also provide pre-set ICC profiles that you can install.
 Or, you may get adequate results using generic ICC profiles.

 Hardware-based calibration utilizes light monitoring and measurement devices (compare prices) along with software to achieve the more exacting results needed for high-end work.
 These devices read the light in a room and adjust the monitor accordingly.
 Some may even automatically adjust your monitor calibration as the light changes in the room.